mkurapov/trackviz/README.md

-### Using a Last.fm account, generates a grid of all album art of each song played in your Last.fm account up to 75k tracks
+This viz enerates a grid of all album art of each song played in your Last.fm account up to 75k tracks with month time stamps.
-- Tracks stored in LocalStorage so next time you show up, it only grabs the most recent ones
+Tracks stores in localStorage, so only fetches the most recent ones next visit.